Tree, Poison Flat, Carson Iceberg Lake Tahoe to Mount Whitney: Your Backpacking Guide to the High Sierras Yellow Flower

 Sonora Pass 9643 0

-If you take the shortcut route, you must subtract 1 mile from all the subsequent mileages down to Tuolumne Meadows.
+If we take the shortcut route, we must subtract 1 mile from all the subsequent mileages listed below for the PCT route South to Tuolumne Meadows.

 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-Rather than heading straight up the Northern crest line of the Leavitt massif, as the shortcut route above does, the Pacific Crest Trail heads Southeast, then gradually works its way back West, traversing the Northern flank of the Leavitt massif along a long well-graded trail between the mountain's shoulders.
+Rather than heading straight up the Northwestern ridge arm of the Leavitt massif, as the shortcut route above does, the Pacific Crest Trail takes a more circuitous route up the Leavitt Massif.

 Pacific Crest Trail Route